paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-voting.md

   * Check the assignment cert
     * If the cert kind is `RelayVRFModulo`, then the certificate is valid as long as `sample < session_info.relay_vrf_samples` and the VRF is valid for the validator's key with the input `block_entry.relay_vrf_story ++ sample.encode()` as described with [the approvals protocol section](../../protocol-approval.md#assignment-criteria).
 We set `core_index = vrf.make_bytes().to_u32() % session_info.n_cores`.
 If the `BlockEntry` causes inclusion of a candidate at `core_index`, then this is a valid assignment for the candidate at `core_index` and has delay tranche 0.
 Otherwise, it can be ignored.
     * If the cert kind is `RelayVRFDelay`, then we check if the VRF is valid for the validator's key with the input `block_entry.relay_vrf_story ++ cert.core_index.encode()` as described in [the approvals protocol section](../../protocol-approval.md#assignment-criteria).
 The cert can be ignored if the block did not cause inclusion of a candidate on that core index.
 Otherwise, this is a valid assignment for the included candidate.
 The delay tranche for the assignment is determined by reducing `(vrf.make_bytes().to_u64() % (session_info.n_delay_tranches + session_info.zeroth_delay_tranche_width)).saturating_sub(session_info.zeroth_delay_tranche_width)`.
+    * If the delay tranche is too far in the future, return `VoteCheckResult::Ignore`.
     * `import_checked_assignment`
     * return the appropriate `VoteCheckResult` on the response channel.